paytm/youknowwho/README.md

 # Logs and Debugging
 Log events are emitted on 3 levels :: log.verbose , log.info and log.error .
 These are event names.
 Rule Engine does not make use of any logging library to keep things independent.
+( Tag 0.0.7 ) UPDATED : wont emit logs anymore.
+This will be taken care by Meta object

 # Rules Source/Save